isshannn/workshop/week_01/README.md

 Questions

 1. How do you operate with dates in Python?
+Ans: Look for an external python library from internet.
 2. After opening the file, how do you unzip it, and in case of error handling how do you show it?
+Ans: Look for an external python library from internet.
 3. do we write set up and tear down function inside a class?
+Ans: Refer to the online examples on the net.
 4.